loganchaffee/remix-social-media-app/README.md

 ```

 ## Local Development
-This app was built entirely with remix loaders and actions directly querying a MySQL database with Drizzle ORM.
+This app was built entirely with Remix and its loaders and actions directly querying a MySQL database with Drizzle ORM.